File: 1511420093963.jpg (65.04 KB, 1024x512, menstrual-cups.jpg)

 This is not the one true way to do it, just what works for me.
 It does take longer than using tampons.

+>ALSO. also. when it's kinda full, and youre lying down and can feel all the old period from the cup flow back into your insides?
 Does it feel like it's bubbling over?
 That's how it feels to me when it's overflowing.
 Could it be an air bubble escaping as the cup gets settled?
 I've never felt something like what you've described, but everybody is different.

-The Lily cup is not representative of most cups, and is really an outlier.
-As >>75339 said, the Lena is an option.
+>>75339 said, the Lena is an option.
 The Lunette is also considered a very average cup.
 If you do feel like giving it another go, try a cup that's more "normal" with suction holes and rotational symmetry.

 If you feel like the cup just doesn't work for you, don't feel bad.
 It's a matter of personal preference, and it's okay to dislike what others like.